uclouvain/osis-mail-template/README.md

 ---------------------------------------

-The HTML configured through the editor is, at rendering, injected into a base template located at `mail_template/base_email.html` in which the content is located inside the content variable.
+The HTML configured through the editor is, at rendering, injected into a base template located at `osis_mail_template/base_email.html` in which the content is located inside the `content` variable.

 For the plain text alternative, the HTML content is passed through the `html2text` function configured will the following parameters: